rauc-lab/being/docs/concepts.rst

 Single Instance Cache
 ---------------------

-For comforts, some types get instantiated implicitly when needed.
+For comfort, some types get instantiated implicitly when needed.
 For example, when creating a :class:`being.motors.blocks.CanMotor` block, by default a :class:`being.backend.CanBackend` instance gets created as well.
 Similarly every :class:`being.motion_player.MotionPlayer` block needs a